Iittala: Design history

 Kaj Franck designed the original cone shaped glass set Kartio in 1956.

 Timo Sarpaneva's cast iron pot Sarpaneva from 1960 proved that the essential quality of materials can be reduced to the most basic essence by a creative imaginative artist.

 Oiva Toikka created the dew drop glassware Kastehelmi in 1964, which along with Tapio Wirkkala's glasses Ultima Thule from 1968 are still in production today.

 Oiva Toikka's best known design creations Birds by Toikka have been made since 1971.

 In 1972 Heikki Orvola designed the Aurora set of glasses for Iittala.
 With Fujiwo Ishimoto he designed the Illusia tableware for Arabia.

 Valto Kokko created his first extensive glassware set, Avec in 1973.
 His best known set Otso is from 1978 and since 1981 Otso is part of the collection of Modern Art in New York.

 Heikki Orvola's Kivi candleholders from 1988 are another design.

 The cookware Tools was created by Björn Dahlström in 1998 in collaboration with world class chefs.

-In 1998 Stefan Lindfors designed the strikingly and unconventional open handled ceramic series Ego.
+In 1998 Stefan Lindfors designed the unconventional open-handled ceramic series Ego.

 Working closely with select international designers resulted in designs that stayed true to the core values of Iittala but also expanded the shape of glasswares as can be seen with Alfredo Häberli's Essence glasses and carafe.

 The striped ceramic eggcup by Alfredo Häberli in 2001 proved so successful that the entire range of Origo became striped, which made it an ideal counterbalance to Iittala's Teema designs.

 Anu Penttinen's clear and strong coloured glass boxes Vitriini from 2010 marked another new direction for Iittala's products.

 With a modern interpretation of Finnish traditions and 6 designers the tableware Sarjaton, meaning no series, as the colours and style are interchangeable, using ceramic, glass, wood and textile as materials, was launched in 2012.